threefoldfoundation/tfchain/README.md

 > ⚠ Attention ⚠
 >
-> `v1.0.8` is deprecated as of the 6th of September, 2018.
+> `v1.1.1` is deprecated as of the 15th of October, 2019.
-> Please upgrade to `v1.1.0`: [threefoldfoundation/tfchain@v1.1.0](https://github.com/threefoldfoundation/tfchain/releases/tag/v1.1.0).
+> Please upgrade to `v1.2.0`: [threefoldfoundation/tfchain@v1.2.0](https://github.com/threefoldfoundation/tfchain/releases/tag/v1.2.0).
 >
-> If you are still running `v1.0.8` or older, you are advised to upgrade to `v1.1.0` as soon as you can or risk getting out-of-sync with the rest of the network due to your ConsensusSet not accepting two new transaction types.
+> If you are still running `v1.1.1` or older, on the _testnet_ network, you are advised to upgrade to `v1.2.0` as soon as you can or risk getting out-of-sync with the rest of the network due to your ConsensusSet not accepting two new transaction types.
+For
+> the standard net work you should still be compatible, but are never the less advised to upgrade at your earliest convenience.

 You can reach out to us for any development-related questions on [our public Telegram group](https://t.me/rivine).
 If you're a user of the tools distributed via this repository, you are welcome to join that chat as well.
-You're especially welcome if you want to contribute and wonder how.
+You're especially welcome if you want to contribute or wonder how to contribute.

 [rivine]: http://github.com/threefoldtech/rivine